 Since 1984, Cornerstone has been helping people all over Southern California start their sobriety by coping with withdrawal symptoms and detoxing the body of addictive drugs.

-What is Withdrawal?
-Detox?
+What is Withdrawal and Detox?
 Why is it an important part of addiction treatment?

 Withdrawal and detox can be used interchangeably.
 They both describe dealing with clearing your body of toxins that have formed psychological and/or physiological drug abuse and dependency.
 Basically, it’s a set of interventions aimed at managing acute drug or alcohol intoxication and withdrawal.